danielvial/clusteringPpr/README.md

 indicating that both algorithms had (on average) ~11% relative error and ~9ms runtime (similar to preprint Table 2).
 See *highPrecisionEstimate.m*, *singlePairComparison.m* code comments for more details.

 ### Multiple pair algorithms (scalar viewpoint)
 Preprint Section 5.1 considers PPR estimation for multiple source/target pairs (with scalar accuracy guarantees).
 These can be tested via *multiPairComparison.m*.
-For example, assuming *Slashdot0902* has been pre-processed as above, running
+For example, assuming *Slashdot0902* has been pre-processed as above,
 ```
 multiPairComparison({'Slashdot0902'},0.2,2e-3,12.2e-3,4.2e-3,7,17,5,50,'uni',1);
 multiPairComparison({'Slashdot0902'},0.2,2e-3,12.2e-3,4.2e-3,7,17,5,50,'clust',1);